 These types of conflict might include any of the following issues but are not limited to these.
 Mediation can help with your unique situation.

 Mediation is a voluntary process that provides an opportunity and environment for mutually and efficiently resolving issues of communication, separation, child custody, visitation, and other parenting matters in a private, safe, and positive environment.
-With the help of certified skilled mediators, parties share their views and have the opportunity to address important issues in a cooperative constructive way.
-Resolutions are created together and accepted by BOTH parties that reflect the individual values and needs of both.
+With the help of certified skilled mediators, parties share their views and have the opportunity to address important issues in a cooperative and constructive way.
+Resolutions that reflect the individual’s values and needs of both parties are jointly created and accepted by BOTH parties .

-The state of Washington requires that parents must have a “Parenting Plan” for any children from the marriage before a judge will grant a divorce.
-Mediators can assist parents with the issues of the parenting plan while at the same time helping parties emotionally clean up unresolved issues, plan for healthy communication in the future, and create plans for dealing with potential future issues such as transfer of the children, ongoing changing needs as the children grow, and new partners in either parent’s life.
-It is vital to the emotional and physical health of children that divorcing parents move through the pain of the past and back to the role of fully functioning parents.
-When parents can’t move on their children suffer in school, in peer relationships and in self esteem.
-Conflict is expensive.
+The State of Washington require that parents must have a “Parenting Plan” for any minor children from the marriage before a judge will grant a divorce.
+Mediators can assist parents with the issues of the parenting plan while at the same time helping parties emotionally clean up unresolved issues, plan for healthy communication in the future, and create plans for dealing with potential future issues such as transfer of the children, on-going changing needs as the children grow, and new partners in either parent’s life.
+It is vital to the emotional and physical health of children that divorcing parents move through the pain of the past and return to the role of fully functioning parents.
+When parents can’t move on, their children suffer in school, in peer relationships and in self- esteem.
+Conflict is costly in many ways.

 Mediation will help you: